60 Second Lemon Law Assessment™

 Filing a lemon law claim can feel like a huge step, but you can set yourself up for success by avoiding a few common pitfalls.
 Even a strong case can be weakened by simple mistakes in the process.
 Think of it like building a house: you need a solid foundation and the right materials before you can put the roof on.
 Let’s walk through the most frequent errors people make so you can steer clear of them and keep your claim on the right track.

 One of the most critical mistakes is waiting too long to act.
 Every state has a statute of limitations for lemon law claims, which is a strict deadline for filing your case.
 If you miss it, you could lose your right to compensation entirely.
 The clock usually starts ticking from the date the car was delivered to you.
 To ensure the best outcome, it’s crucial to initiate your claim promptly once you realize the defect is persistent.
 Don’t put it off, thinking the dealer will eventually get it right.
-Understanding the lemon laws and their timelines is your first step toward a successful resolution.
+Understanding how the lemon law works and their timelines is your first step toward a successful resolution.

 Your claim is only as strong as the evidence you have to support it.
 Documentation is the foundation of your case, so it’s essential to keep meticulous records of everything related to your vehicle’s issues.
 This includes every single repair order, receipt, warranty document, and sales record.
 You should also log every phone call, email, and conversation you have with the dealer or manufacturer, noting the date, time, and who you spoke with.
 This paper trail proves the history of the defect and shows you’ve given the manufacturer a reasonable chance to fix the problem.
 A detailed record is your most powerful tool.